The Tomorrow Show: Back in New York City: Prime time Snyder

+The interviews

-The same year on Halloween 1979, perhaps the most outrageous interview seen on Snyder's show occurred when the rock band Kiss appeared to promote their album, Dynasty.
-During that 25-minute interview, the conversation degenerated into a somewhat chaotic exchange between Snyder and a very drunk Ace Frehley who picked up Snyder's teddy bear, put the wristlets from his costume on the bear, and laughed, "the only Spacebear in captivity!
+The same year on Halloween, perhaps the most outrageous interview seen on Snyder's show occurred when the rock band Kiss appeared in promotion of their new album, Dynasty.
+During the 25-minute interview, conversation degenerated into a somewhat chaotic exchange between Snyder and a very drunk Ace Frehley who picked up Snyder's teddy bear, put the wristlets from his costume on the bear, and laughed, "the only Spacebear in captivity!
 I've got him — he's captured!"
-When Snyder asked Ace if his costume was that of some sort of spaceman, Frehley quipped, "No, actually I'm a plumber."
+When Snyder asked Ace if his costume was some sort of spaceman, Frehley quipped, "No, actually I'm a plumber."
 Snyder shot back, "Well, I've got a piece of pipe backstage I'd like to have you work on."
-The inebriated Frehley replied "Tell me about it!", and clapped his hands and cackled hysterically at the exchange.
+The inebriated Frehley replied "Tell me about it!" and clapped his hands and cackled hysterically at the exchange.
 Years later, Gene Simmons revealed on his website that he felt "betrayed" by the other band members during this interview.
-Shortly thereafter, drummer Peter Criss officially left the band and subsequently appeared on the show, making Snyder the first host to have a member of KISS appearing without makeup in public.
+Shortly thereafter, drummer Peter Criss officially left the band and subsequently appeared on the show, making Snyder the first host to have a member of Kiss appearing without makeup in public.

-NBC moved Prime Time Sunday to Saturdays from December 29, 1979, renaming it Prime Time Saturday without any further changes to the program's structure or personnel.
+NBC moved Prime Time Sunday to Saturdays on December 29, 1979, renaming it Prime Time Saturday without any further changes to the program's structure or personnel.

-Another run-in Snyder had with petulant rock stars on Tomorrow occurred on June 27, 1980 in a cigarette smoke-filled appearance of Public Image Ltd.'s John Lydon (aka Johnny Rotten) and Keith Levene, whose thoroughly uncooperative twelve-minute interview on the show acquired a long-term notoriety.
-Snyder called it "one dumb moment of television", but TV Guide listed it among the 10 greatest rock and roll moments in the history of television.
+Another run-in Snyder had with petulant rock stars on Tomorrow occurred on June 27, 1980 in a cigarette-smoke-filled appearance of Public Image Ltd's John Lydon (aka Johnny Rotten) and Keith Levene, whose thoroughly uncooperative twelve-minute interview on the show acquired a long-term notoriety.
+Snyder called it "one dumb moment of television," but TV Guide listed it among the 10 greatest rock and roll moments in the history of television.

 As stipulated in his contract with NBC, Snyder did multiple celebrity interview specials in 1979 and 1980.
 Named Tom Snyder's Celebrity Spotlight and airing in prime time at 10 p.m., the first one saw Snyder interview Cher, Jack Lemmon, Loni Anderson, and Chevy Chase.
-Other instalments saw him interview Clint Eastwood, James Cagney, Carroll O'Connor, and Bo Derek.
+Other installments saw him interview Clint Eastwood, James Cagney, Carroll O'Connor, and Bo Derek.

-Snyder's weekly Prime Time Saturday newsmagazine's last instalment aired in early July 1980 amid Snyder's fraught relationship with NBC News president William J. Small that, according to Snyder's own words, resulted in the anchor being "thrown out of NBC News".
+The final installment of Snyder's weekly Prime Time Saturday newsmagazine aired in early July 1980 amid Snyder's fraught relationship with NBC News president William J. Small that, according to Snyder's own words, resulted in the anchor being "thrown out of NBC News".
 The cancelled weekend newsmagazine would, from late September 1980, be replaced with NBC Magazine anchored by David Brinkley with many of the same individuals that previously worked with Snyder on Prime Time Saturday now continuing with Brinkley, such as executive producer Paul Friedman and correspondent Jack Perkins.